 This refactoring effort took several weeks but resulted in a solid typographic foundation based on some research that I had done in the past using Sass maps.
 These changes could would then be applied to The Guide, the core Gusto app, and all our internal tools as well.
 This was only the beginning of these refactoring efforts, as I also refactored our icon system, our color palette, and our illustration system across the product at Gusto.

-As I refactored components and improved their accessibility and visual design I would then document how to use them in The Guide so that other designers and engineers could use them in the future:
+As I refactored components and improved their accessibility and visual design we could then document how to use them in The Guide so that other designers and engineers might reference these assets and guidelines in the future:

 One of the more shocking revelations of this project was that I always assumed that the hard part of systems work was the technology and tooling side of things.
 I thought that getting the system in place and refactoring all the components would be the toughest part of the job.
 But I soon learned that design systems and tools only help so much in improving the quality of a large scale web app.